dell/csm-docs/content/docs/application-mobility/uninstallation.md

 ## Uninstall the CSM for Application Mobility Helm Chart

-The command below removes all the Kubernetes components associated with the chart.
+This command removes all the Kubernetes components associated with the chart.

 ```
 $ helm delete [APPLICATION_MOBILITY_NAME] --namespace [APPLICATION_MOBILITY_NAMESPACE]